-After the vision is defined, needs are prioritized, then comes the development work.
+After the vision is defined, needs are prioritized and then comes the development work.
 Work in progress must be monitored by the PO at every stage to understand the status.
 Also, if the PO closely works with the team then seeking clarification will be easy and hence the delay can be reduced.
-I would suggest a PO be part of daily scrum to fix all issues then and there.
+I would suggest a PO be part of the daily scrum to fix all issues then and there.

-Finally, evaluation of the progress in product development must be checked during every sprint meeting.
+Finally, the evaluation of the progress in product development must be checked during every sprint meeting.
 This will effectively help in not just the release of the product on time but save time and cost as well.
 PO can check and reprioritize stories to drive the team towards the end goal.

 Beyond education, duties, and experience follow these simple steps in your daily agile project and scrum meetings to qualify for a PO.

 Experience is the primary requirement for a PO.
 But, it is understood that gaining practical experience can happen only when someone finds a job as a PO.
-It is more like a chicken egg story.
+It is more like a chicken-egg story.
 Companies look for experienced professionals to hire and individuals look for a job to earn experience.

 You can find a solution to this ever-growing challenge in the job market by applying for a certified scrum product owner course.
 We are glad that you know the reasons to do CSPO certification.
-Don’t wait and just take the first step towards your successful journey in career as a product owner.
+Don’t wait and just take the first step towards your successful journey in your career as a product owner.

 The Product Owner oversees the product backlog and makes sure that the client gains the maximum possible value from the product.
 The product owner is also responsible for defining user stories and creating a product backlog.